5 Exercises You Can Do in the Caravan

 Date Posted:25 February 2019

 When you’re travelling it can be easy to let your usual exercise routine fly out of the window.

-But when you’re on pursuit of the horizon it’s so important that you even out all of that time sitting in the driver’s seat with plenty of physical activity.
+After a day spent pursuing the horizon it’s so important that you balance out that time spent behind the wheel with some physical activity.
 Doing a little bit here and there will make a difference to your overall health, sleep and your mood.
 We aren’t suggesting you run several kilometres per day, instead here a few simple exercises you can adopt while you’re travelling in your caravan.

 - Good morning Push Ups

 When you wake up in the morning before you flick the kettle on get straight down onto the floor for 10 push ups.
 You can work your way up to a higher amount, but it’s a great way to start the day and get the blood flowing.
 Good old fashion push ups are also a great one to do in the van throughout the day at the rest stops to waken your body back up.